 I still remember clearly the day we went there.
 I was 8 years old and we were at home reading magazines.
 It was about 10.00 am and my Dad suddenly popped the question “Shall we go to Morib?”
 He then checked the newspaper on the section that publishes the high and low tides times.

 At first, I thought it must be some relatives’ house in a place called Morib but when my mom packed sandwiches and our towels, I know then we were going to picnic sort of.

-My dad lost in his thoughts while looking at the sea.
-His favorite past time is fish from the rocks here.
-According to him, he used to come here when he was small with his friends for a swim and to “lepak-lepak” around
+(My dad lost in his thoughts while looking at the sea.
+His favourite past time is fish from the rocks here.
+According to him, he used to come here when he was small with his friends for a swim and to “lepak-lepak” around)

 We had the best time that day, leaving just after 6.30 pm.
-Feeling tired and sun-burned, my dad would stop the car at one of the houses along the Banting road and got for us, cocoa to munch along the way.
-To close off the chapter, we have steamed “lala” with Maggi chili sauce before hitting the bed.
-We are just too tired to be awake.
+Feeling tired and sun-burned, my dad would stop the car at one of the houses along the Banting road and get for us, cocoa to munch along the way.
+To close off the chapter, we have steamed “lala” with Maggi chilli sauce before hitting the bed.
+We are just too tired to be awake after the trip.

 (Before going to the beach, a pit stops at a temple just 2 km before the beach.
 The atmosphere is cooling and peaceful.
 These days, we go to Morib for the temple more than for the beach.
 Note: the photo was taken before the temple renovation)

 These days, we only go to Morib for the temple and for nothing else.
 After prayers, we would stop by the Morib beach for breakfast and a look at the sea (bringing back the good old memories).
 Yes, the tiny crabs are still there.